CRiMiNaL786/DESTROYX/README.md

     [-] API_HASH :   You can get this value from https://my.telegram.org

-[+] The Lightning Bot will not work without setting the mandatory vars.
+[+] The Javes-2.0 User Bot will not work without setting the mandatory vars.
 ```